 - “Teachers: the glue that holds Primary together”, with a downloadable orientation letter for new teachers that does double duty for all teachers as a reminder of sound gospel teaching principles.
 This post also has ideas for supporting teachers to get substitutes.

-- “Classroom management: a few easy rules in kid language,” with a poster that anyone can draw.
+- “Classroom management: a few easy rules in kid language,” with downloadable poster.
 A must-have for every Primary class!

 PHASE 2: Then, as you get your bearings in this calling, add on these terrific resources: